Krillh/Airzlinshire/Monus Kingdom.md

 The Monus Kingdom is the smallest kingdom of the 7 by land.
 But are the 4th most populace.

 # Industry
+By far, production and exporting of [[Tomes]] is the lifeline of Monus' industry.
+The method for fabricating tomes and nearly everything about them is held secret by the kingdom as to maintain a monopoly.
+There have been many attempts to steal the secret from them, but to no avail.
 ## Natural Resources
 - land is not suitable for growing food as they have very high population density
 ## Imports & Exports